 Most popular standards suggest a dual approach

-Currently, there are two main assurance standards.
-One is the International Standard on Assurance Engagement (ISAE 3000), created by the International Auditing and Assurance Standards Board (IAASB) and used by auditing and assurance professionals.
-The other is AccountAbility’s AA1000 Assurance Standard, which is preferred by sustainability professionals and ESG practitioners.
+Currently, there are three main assurance standards.
+One is the International Standard on Assurance Engagement (ISAE 3000), created by the International Auditing and Assurance Standards Board (IAASB) and used by auditing and assurance professionals mainly outside the US.
+Another is AccountAbility’s AA1000 Assurance Standard, which is preferred by sustainability professionals and ESG practitioners in Asia and South America.
+A third commonly used one is the ISO 14064-3, which specifically outlines how to assure greenhouse gas information.
 Interestingly, finance and accounting professionals are more likely to use the ISAE 3000 because of its affiliation with the IAASB and alignment with the goals of the assurance methodology used for financial reporting.

 To assure the validity and completeness of sustainability information, using both standards that complement each other is preferable.
-One standard is not necessarily better than the other; however, applying two purpose-built standards may provide a more comprehensive perspective.
-Indeed, AA1000 does not compete with the ISAE 3000, rather it is “not exclusive of other standards,” Nanayakkara says.
+One standard is not necessarily better than the other; however, applying more than one may provide a more comprehensive perspective.
+Indeed, AA1000 does not compete with the ISAE 3000, for example.
+Rather it is “not exclusive of other standards,” Nanayakkara says.
 “Our position is that the complementary usage is a tremendous value-add and an enhancement to information verification which assurance providers, reporting companies, and the stakeholders will recognize.”

 Sunny (Sunil) A. Misser, CEO of AccountAbility, notes that sustainability and financial performance have become inexorably linked.
 “We are now in a world where ESG metrics are not only used to report and disclose on a company’s health, but, more importantly, to predict it” Misser says, adding that use of such assurance standards “provide a broader, holistic, and more inclusive view towards measuring, managing, and disclosing sustainability performance.”